 In which currency can I invest?

-At Lendahand you invest in euros.
-You pay in euros and get repaid in euros.
-The risks of currency fluctuations are therefore hedged by our local partners
+The following applies for euro investments: you pay in euros and are repaid in euros.
+The risks of exchange rate fluctuations are covered by our local partners and/or entrepreneurs.

 About (re)payments and interest

 The annual interest rate on investments varies from 2-8%, depending on the type of investment.